17 Sep Sun Covers for Windows

 NOTE though, that the command strips aren’t suitable if you’re using the windows covers on an as-needed basis.

-Both Reflectix and Command Strips are sold at many home improvement stores.
+Reflectix is sold at many home improvement stores.
 In Fort Myers, where we were, Home Depot didn’t carry it in the store, but Lowe’s did.
-If you can’t find it near you — or just prefer the convenience of having it delivered to your door or the marina office — both are available on Amazon:
+If you can’t find it near you — or just prefer the convenience of having it delivered to your door or the marina office — it’s available on Amazon:

 Wondering how much to get?
 To do our entire boat (Gemini 34′ catamaran) I used one roll of Reflectix that was 18″ wide and 25′ long and one that was 24″ wide and 25′ long and had a little left over.